albertsokol/cardiac-scar-seg/README.md

   * `"UNet3D"`
   * `"UNet3DShallow"`
   * `"CascadedUNet3D"`
-* `"plane"`: if using a 2D or shallow 3D UNet, use one of the following planes
+* `"plane"`: if using a 2D or shallow 3D UNet, use one of the following planes, must be `str`
   * `"transverse"`: short axis through the heart
   * `"sagittal"`: horizontal axis
   * `"coronal"`: vertical axis